pubsubdb/pubsubdb/docs/my_first_app.md

 'Receiver' is a `trigger` type activity, which is the entry point for this flow.
 It receives the calculation details and passes it to the 'executor' activity.

-'Executor' is an `exec` type activity, which takes the calculation details from the 'receiver' activity and executes the calculation.
+'Executor' is a `worker` type activity, which takes the calculation details from the 'receiver' activity and executes the calculation.

 ### Transitions
 The flow of control in this workflow is straightforward - from 'receiver' to 'executor'.
 This is represented by the following transition in the YAML: